 I have found that affirmation statements will assist in many situations and the field of Positive Psychology has been using this helpful technique for many years as a way to assist people to retrain their minds and get over past trauma and stress.

-Affirmations are also a great way to think about areas of your life you’d like to CHANGE and turn the negatives into positives.
+Affirmations are also a great way to think about areas of your life you’d like to CHANGE.
+You can use them to turn the negatives into positives.

 BONUS TIPS from Mindtools.com to help you get started with using affirmations: